Last Updated on September 12, 2024 by Kieran Beckles

 They’re two companion dogs with very different origins that can often be confused for miniature Siberian Huskies.

-We often describe Copper and Skye as Mini Huskies but that’s for sake of ease rather than their actual breed.
+We often describe Copper and Skye as Mini Huskies, but that’s for the sake of ease rather than their actual breed.

 As you’ll probably know, Copper and Skye are Alaskan Klee Kai and we’ve shared our lives with them since 2017.